NCAR/DART/guide/dart-missing-data-value.rst

 DART missing data value
 =======================

-If all the prior and posterior mean values are -888888.0, which is the DART "missing data" value), those observations were not assimilated.
+If all the prior and posterior mean values are -888888.0 (which is the DART "missing data" value), those observations were not assimilated.

 .. note::